cristianoliveira/awesome4girls/README.md

   - [Chicas Poderosas](http://www.chicaspoderosas.org/)

     Chicas Poderosas is a community working to bring Latina women in the Americas into the forefront of digital journalism.
-Through events, meet-ups and mentoring, Chicas aims to engage more women in developing news applications, producing interactive content, and integrating new tools into their newsrooms.
+Through events, meetups and mentoring, Chicas aims to engage more women in developing news applications, producing interactive content, and integrating new tools into their newsrooms.

   - [Code First Girl](http://www.codefirstgirls.org.uk) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/a/ae/Flag_of_the_United_Kingdom.svg" alt="United Kingdom" width="30">